Network Working Group R. Raymond

 compatibility with SIP networks (capable of supporting the WebRTC

-The goal of this object based model is not to provide working
+The goal of this object based API is not to provide working

 WebRTC API as a shim, including all behaviors, features, bugs and

-expectations since the definition of the current approach is not
+expectations since the definition of the current API is not defined

-defined enough to be able to produce that level of compatibility.
+enough to be able to produce that level of compatibility.
+This would

-This would be an impossible goal as a result, and would add little
+be an impossible goal as a result and would add little value.

 possible for others to fork and modify the shim to their own needs